Presidency of Joe Biden: Social issues

 During his early days in office, Biden focused on "advancing equity, civil rights, racial justice and equal opportunity."
 According to The New York Times, Biden's early actions in office focused on racial equality more than any president since Lyndon B. Johnson, who passed the Civil Rights Act of 1964.
 On January 25, 2021, Biden signed an executive order that lifted the ban on transgender military service members.
 This reversed a memorandum imposed by Trump.

-The Biden administration is seeking to put Harriet Tubman on the twenty-dollar bill.
-This effort follows that of the Obama administration, which was blocked by Steven Mnuchin.
+The Biden administration sought to put Harriet Tubman on the twenty-dollar bill.
+This effort followed that of the Obama administration, which was blocked by Steven Mnuchin.
 Press secretary Psaki said it was important that U.S. money and notes reflect the "history and diversity" of the country and that putting Tubman on the twenty-dollar bill would do so.

 On January 20, 2021, the Biden administration issued an Executive Order entitled Advancing Racial Equity and Support for Underserved Communities Through the Federal Government increasing the federal government's anti-bias enforcement against government contractors.
 The intent is heightened investigations and audits by the Department of Justice as well as more detailed follow-up inquiries with government contractors, with an emphasis on combatting pay discrimination.
 Also in January, Biden directed the U.S. Department of Justice to reduce their usage of private prisons and ordered the attorney general to not renew contracts with private prisons, citing the need to "reduce profit-based incentives" for the incarceration of racial minorities.

 Three days after the Atlanta spa shootings that killed 8 people, including 6 Asian women, Biden and Vice President Harris travelled to Atlanta.
 They spoke to Asian American and Pacific Islander advocates and leaders and condemned sexism, and racism against Asian Americans.

 Biden made Juneteenth (June 19) a federal holiday in 2021, celebrating the end of slavery in the U.S. In March 2022, Biden signed the Emmett Till Antilynching Act into law.
 With the enactment of that legislation, lynching was made a federal hate crime for the first time in American history.

 In October 2022, Biden pardoned all past federal marijuana possession charges and announced an inquiry into whether cannabis should be removed from Schedule I of the Controlled Substances Act.
 In December 2022, Biden signed the Medical Marijuana and Cannabidiol Research Expansion Act which was the first standalone cannabis-related bill ever passed by the United States Congress.

+In January 2025, Biden declared the lapsed Equal Rights Amendment ratified as the "28th Amendment" to the constitution.
+However, the declaration has no formal effect and the National Archives has said they do not intend to certify the amendment as part of the constitution, citing "established legal, judicial, and procedural decisions."